johng034/Language-Classifier/README.md

   - Multinomial Naive Bayes
   - Random Forest

-Out of these three algorithms, **multinomial nayes bayes** performed the best (although random forest was a close second).
+Out of these three algorithms, **Random Forest** performed the best (although Multinomial Nayes Bayes was a close second).

 *Note:* In case you're wondering how I chose the parameters for each algorithm: I used `RandomizedSearchCV` from the sci-kit learn library to arrive at those parameters.
 I did not include the code for this because it took a long time to run each time.